Ulli Kampelmann: Artistic career

-Filmmaker
+Video Producer

 While in Stuttgart, Ulli Kampelmann was commissioned by the Mercedes Benz company to create large artworks for their headquarters.
-In order to research ideas for one of the commissions, she was given access to the Mercedes Benz/Daimler AG corporate archives where she came across the little-known details of the invention of the automobile by Carl Benz in 1885 as well as the charming story of the first ever long distance road trip by Carl's wife Bertha.
+In order to research ideas for one of the commissions, she was given access to the Mercedes Benz/Daimler AG corporate archives where she came across the little-known details of the invention of the automobile by Carl Benz in 1885 as well as the charming story of the first ever long-distance road trip by Carl's wife Bertha.
 Once Ulli was in the USA she wished to present this story to Americans.
 She wrote the screenplay for and directed an educational documentary titled The Car is Born - a documentary about Carl and Bertha Benz.
 She and her husband, a videographer, entered this documentary into a few film festivals and it won a "Best of the Fest" award in 2011.

 A documentary detailing her own personal experiences growing up in and eventually escaping from East Germany called That Damned Wall, is in post-production.